everx-labs/DeBot-IS-consortium/Stdin/README.md

 	value: uint256 - integer entered by user

-`getAddr` - prints prompt message to the user and returns address entered by user
+`inputAddr` - prints prompt message to the user and returns address entered by user

 arguments: